Want to get your Dutch driver’s license?

 Jules selected 2 driving schools for you that not only have among the highest success rates in the region, are centrally located, have an online booking system but also speak Dutch, English, German and French!
 Check them out here: Marcel Mingels and Cordewener.

 - At Marcel Mingels the cost of one lesson of 50 mins is €36,50 (regular price).
 It is cheaper if you buy a set of lessons in one package.
-Jules card holders always get 5% discount on the price.
+Jules Members always get 5% discount on the price.

 - At Cordewener lessons always are 60 mins at €40.
-Here, Jules card holders also get a 7.5% discount.
+Here, Jules Members also get a 7.5% discount.
 With Cordewener it is also cheaper if you take a package deal.

 Want to plan your trial lesson (120 mins at €60)?
 Do you need more info or have a specific question?
 Fill out the form below and we will contact you within 24 hours for a follow up.